 |How well did I .....?||Very Well||Satisfactory||Could Be Better|

-|Prepare for the lesson|
+|Prepare for the session|

 |Get the session underway (establish aims, etc)|

-|Ask questions and prompt the student|
+|Ask questions and prompt the tutee|

 |Handle the student's comments and questions|

 |Respond to the student as an individual|